heimrichhannot/contao-encore-bundle/README.md

 ## Features

 - use symfony encore ([symfony/webpack-encore](https://github.com/symfony/webpack-encore) and [symfony/webpack-encore-bundle](https://github.com/symfony/webpack-encore-bundle)) to enhance your contao assets workflow
-- conditionally load your project assets only if necessary on a particular page (including page inheritance)
+- conditionally load your assets only if necessary on a particular page (including page inheritance)
 - asynchronously load dependency entries *on demand and cached* using webpack import() operator (see chapter "Dynamically importing common dependencies asynchronously")

 ## Setup